 GOOP, Westbourne Grove

 Another American export on Notting Hill's charming Westbourne Grove is GOOP, Gwyneth Paltrow's wellness empire.
-While Paltrow's health claims may court controversy but her curation of organic skincare, fragrance and tactile jade rollers is impeccable, presented alongside butter-soft cashmere and lifestyle wares.
+Paltrow's health claims may court controversy but her contemporary curation of organic skincare, fragrance and tactile jade rollers is undeniably impeccable, presented alongside butter-soft cashmere and lifestyle wares.

 GOOP, 188 Westbourne Grove, Notting Hill, London W11 2RH